Kachachan/LibreEHR/INSTALL.md

 ![Second Step](./Documentation/1_Installing/images/windows_installation/Step_2.png)

-Then after the second step, continue and leave the option "Have setup create the database" and press continue
+Then after the second step, continue and leave the option "Have setup create the database" and press continue.

 ![Third Step](./Documentation/1_Installing/images/windows_installation/Step_3.png)

-For the fourth step, enter a "Password" and "Initial User Password" you are free to change, the "Initial User" to your own username, but for convenience you can also leave it as admin.
-Then press continue
+For the fourth step, enter a "Password" and "Initial User Password".
+You are free to change the "Initial User" to your own username, but for convenience you can also leave it as admin.
+Then press continue.

 ![Fourth Step](./Documentation/1_Installing/images/windows_installation/Step_4.png)